AlaskaAirlines/AuroDocsSite/src/content/markdown/auroSupport.md

 <auro-accordion-group>
   <auro-accordion id="newWork" chromeless noProfile>
-    <span slot="trigger">Q: How do teams bring work into Auro's backlog?</span>
+    <span slot="trigger">Q: How do teams bring work to Auro?</span>
     <div class="lightText">
       <p>New work comes from everywhere.
-Brining new ideas to Auro is as simple as submitting an issue, scheduling a meeting with the Auro team or even creating a new project with <auro-hyperlink relative href="https://auro.alaskaair.com/aurolabs">AuroLabs</auro-hyperlink>.</p>
+Bringing new ideas to Auro is as simple as submitting a new issue or scheduling a meeting with the Auro team.
+Please see the <auro-hyperlink relative href="https://auro.alaskaair.com/aurolabs">AuroLabs</auro-hyperlink> page for more details about this specific process.</p>
     </div>
   </auro-accordion>
   <auro-accordion id="sla" chromeless noProfile>